SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     * - CandidateScore
       - Detailed information about a candidate found during an identification.
 It includes the score for the biometrics used.
+It can also be extended with proprietary information to better describe the matching result (for instance: rotation needed to align the probe and the candidate)
       - :todo:`TBD`

     * - Template